GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 Our school programming includes:

-How many students can be in a program and how many chaperones do we need?
+How many students can be in a program and how many chaperones do I need?

 Maximum student numbers depend on the grade and type of program.
 Check the program descriptions for specifics.
 In general, maximum students are as follows: